machinereading/re-mln/README.md

 ## About

 Markov Logic Newtwork(MLN)-based Relation Extraction Model.
-This is re-implementation of ["Han and Sun.
+This is the re-implementation of ["Han and Sun.
 Global distant supervision for relation extraction.
 AAAI.
 2016"](https://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/viewPaper/12006) for Korean Dataset.

 ## Prerequisite
 - Python 3.5+